-The Dempster Highway begins 40 km/25 miles east of Dawson City in the Yukon and ends in Inuvik in the Northwest Territories.
-As of November 2017, Dempster Highway travellers can drive an additional 138 km on NWT Highway 10 to Tuktoyaktuk, NT.
+The Dempster Highway begins 40 km/25 miles east of Dawson City in the Yukon and ends in Tuktoyaktuk in the Northwest Territories.
+Since November 2017, Dempster Highway travellers can drive an additional 138 kms of highway, NWT Highway 10, from Inuvik to Tuktoyaktuk, NT.
 NWT Highway 10 from Inuvik to Tuktoyaktuk was previously a seasonal ice road, only accessable in winter, the extension ensures visitors can travel to Tuktoyaktuk all year round.

 Completed in 1978, the Dempster is the only public highway in Canada to cross the Arctic Circle.
 It was named for Sgt.
 W.J.D.
 Dempster of the Northwest Mounted Police who, in the winter of 1910-11, was sent to search for the "Lost Patrol".
 Construction started under Canada's "Roads to Resources" program in the late 1950s, but only 117 km/72.7 miles were completed at that time.
 In the 1970s, work began again as an overland supply route to Inuvik was needed to serve the largescale oil exploration taking place in the Beaufort Sea.
 Since then, visitors from around the world have discovered the phenomenal beauty of this highway and make this journey a major focus of their vacation.

 Information about the route and highway conditions is available at the Dempster Delta Visitor Information Centre on Front Street in Dawson City.
 There is also an interpretive display about the highway at the junction of the Klondike Highway and the Dempster Highway.